airbnb/javascript/README.md

 ## Control Statements

   <a name="control-statements"></a>
   - [17.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
-It's up to you whether the logical operator should begin or end the line.
+The logical operator should be placed at the beginning of the line.

-    ```javascript
+    ```typescript
     // bad
     if ((foo === 123 || bar === 'abc') && doesItLookGoodWhenItBecomesThatLong() && isThisReallyHappening()) {
       thing1();
     }

-    // good
+    // bad
     if ((foo === 123 || bar === "abc") &&
         doesItLookGoodWhenItBecomesThatLong() &&
         isThisReallyHappening()) {
         thing1();
     }

+    // good
     if ((foo === 123 || bar === "abc")
         && doesItLookGoodWhenItBecomesThatLong()
         && isThisReallyHappening()) {